Kirsty Duncan: Academic career

-Federal politics
+Political career

-In February 2008, Roy Cullen announced that he would not be running in the next federal election and Duncan was appointed as the next Liberal candidate.
+In February 2008, Roy Cullen announced that he would not be running in the next federal election and Duncan was appointed the next Liberal candidate.
 She was elected in the 2008 general election and re-elected in the 2011, 2015, 2019 and 2021 general elections.

 On November 4, 2015, Prime Minister Justin Trudeau appointed her to the Cabinet as minister of science.
 Duncan was tasked with establishing the new position of chief science officer that would serve as a replacement to the national science adviser role eliminated by Stephen Harper in 2008.
 As well Duncan became minister for sports and persons with disabilities after Kent Hehr resigned from Cabinet following sexual misconduct allegations.